 How long does copyright last?

 Although there are exceptions, it’s safe to assume that any work published after 1923 is protected by copyright.
 Any works produced after 1978 are protected for 70 years after the death of the creator.
-Since the term of copyright has been extended over the years and changes depending on whether the work has been published and whether it was created independently or as a work for hire, you may want to take a look at this detailed chart from Columbia University or this Brief History of Copyright from the Center for History & New Media at George Mason University.
+Since the term of copyright has been extended over the years and changes depending on whether the work has been published and whether it was created independently or as a work for hire, you may want to take a look at this detailed chart from Cornell University or this Brief History of Copyright from the Center for History & New Media at George Mason University.